bwu62/stat240-revamp/docs/06-data-visualization.md

 ## Facet subplots

-Another way to incorporate additional aesthetics is to use facets, i.e. instead of having everything on one plot, **breaking off into multiple subplots** to visualize extra dimentions of your dataset.
+Another way to incorporate additional aesthetics is to use facets, i.e. instead of having everything on one plot, **breaking off into multiple subplots** to visualize extra dimensions of your dataset.

 There are two primary functions for this: